The Instant Replay layer allows it to roll back a few seconds. Perfect for sports events if a game-changing event is worth replaying.

 If you choose to capture a certain “Video Source” you need to specify this source with the popup below.
 Now you can replay video content independently from the layer stack.

 The “Buffer” field let you control how much video footage in seconds should be buffered for instant replay.

-The video buffering happens in the graphics card only.
+The video buffering happens on the graphics card only.
 This means that you need lots of memory inside your graphics card rather than RAM in your Mac.
-Unfortunately its hard to determine how much video RAM is available to mimoLive because macOS does a lot of magically housekeeping so we already successfully stored 10 secs of 1080p 30fps video frames (=2.5GB) in a 2GB video card.
-Even this is possible its not recommended because it certainly will have a side effect on the rendering engine in mimoLive.
+Unfortunately, it is hard to determine how much video RAM is available to mimoLive because macOS does a lot of magical housekeeping so we already successfully stored 10 secs of 1080p 30fps video frames (=2.5GB) in a 2GB video card.
+Even if this is possible it is not recommended because it certainly will have a side effect on the rendering engine in mimoLive.

-In the Animation section you can specify how the replay should appear and disappear in the video.
+In the Animation section, you can specify how the replay should appear and disappear in the video.
 You can choose from several animations like Dissolve, Swipe, Page Curl, Push Horizontal, Push Vertical or even a Cut.
-Put in the transition duration in seconds into the Duration input field.
+Put the transition duration in seconds into the Duration input field.